These are actual questions I have received from web visitors via email and my answers back to them:

 Leave the skin on the chicken and dust on some lemon pepper, cajun seasoning and course black pepper in equal amounts just before smoking.

-Smoke the chicken for around 4 hours at 225-250 or until it reaches 168 in the thickest part of the thigh or breast..
+Smoke the chicken for around 4 hours at 225-250°F or until it reaches 165°F in the thickest part of the thigh or breast..
 I like to use mesquite chunks/chips however, you can also get great results from oak, hickory, apple, plum, cherry, apricot or a mix of your favorite fruit or hard wood.

 The chicken will be a deep golden brown when it is done.. let it rest for 20 minutes or so before carving to allow the juices to redistribute throughout the meat.

-If you have further questions.. let me know.
+If you have further questions about this.. let me know.